 Vodafone and stakeholders including the National Farmers’ Federation are continuing to advocate for improved regional telecommunications services, including a permanent Mobile Black Spot Program.

-With the Productivity Commission’s inquiry into the current USO arrangements underway, we have a once in a generation opportunity to bring regional telecommunications funding into the 21st century and help close the digital divide for regional Australians.
+Following the Productivity Commission’s inquiry into the current USO arrangements, we have a once in a generation opportunity to bring regional telecommunications funding into the 21st century and help close the digital divide for regional Australians.

 What you can do to help